Mt. Akagi 赤城山

-From JR Maebashi Station, it is a 70-minute bus ride.
+From JR Maebashi Station, it is a 70- to 80-minute bus ride.
 Get off at Mt.
 Akagi bus stop.

 From Tokyo, take the JR Joetsu or Hokuriku Shinkansen to Takasaki Station (50 minutes) and change to the JR Ryomo Line to Maebashi Station (15 minutes).

 It has been mentioned in many manga, animations, and films

 Many of the battleships in WWII were named after the mountains in Japan.
 Akagi was a prominent flagship aircraft carrier